 Natural Results, Minimal Scarring

-Fortunately there are some solutions, and a breast reduction may be the right one for you.
-Here at 111 Harley Street our surgeons, who are all members of the UK Plastic Surgery Specialists Register, have mastered a variety of different surgical techniques to create smaller, more proportionate breasts with minimal scarring.
+Fortunately, there are some solutions, and a breast reduction may be the right one for you.
+Here at 111 Harley St. our surgeons, who are all members of the UK Plastic Surgery Specialists Register, have mastered a variety of different surgical techniques to create smaller, more proportionate breasts with minimal scarring.

 *All surgery carries risks which may impede your recovery speed.
-Scarring also varies from patient to patient and depends on: lifestyle, genetic, severity of surgery and skin type.
+Scarring also varies from patient to patient and depends on lifestyle, genetic, the severity of surgery and skin type.

 Browse our Before and After pictures below